teremterem/litellm-server-boilerplate/docs/maintainers/CONVERT_TO_BOILERPLATE.md

       --push .
     ```

+29. Modify `librechat/docker-compose.override.yml` according to instruction in its own comments so it uses the published `litellm-server-yoda` and `librechat-yoda` images instead of your local source files:

+    ```bash
+    vim librechat/docker-compose.override.yml
+    ```

+30. **TEST THE PUBLISHED IMAGES.**

+31. Get rid of the changes from the previous step:

+    ```bash
+    git checkout librechat/docker-compose.override.yml
+    git status
+    ```

 ---

 That's it!
 You have converted the Claude Code GPT-5 Proxy to a Boilerplate version (aka My LiteLLM Server) and published the Docker images to GHCR.
 Now you can go back to the [RELEASE.md](RELEASE.md) guide to release the new version of the Claude Code GPT-5 Proxy itself.